 The flip of a light switch is something most of us take for granted.
-Yet it’s something 228 families who reside on the Navajo Nation in northeastern Arizona weren’t able to do until recently.
+Yet it’s something over 100 families who reside on the Navajo Nation in northeastern Arizona couldn’t do until recently.

-Crews from SRP, along with those from 24 other utilities, participated in the “Light Up Navajo” project led by the American Public Power Association (APPA) and Navajo Tribal Utility Authority (NTUA).
-The effort brought power to some of the 15,000 homes, beyond SRP’s service territory on the Navajo Nation, that do not have electricity.
+Starting in 2019, crews from SRP, along with those from over 20 other utilities, participated in a project called “Light Up Navajo,” which is led by the American Public Power Association (APPA) and Navajo Tribal Utility Authority (NTUA).
+The effort continues to bring power to some of the nearly 14,000 homes beyond SRP’s service territory on the Navajo Nation that do not have electricity.

 Making a difference